akeneo/pim-helpcenter/content/md/first-steps/manage-type-association.md

 ::: success
 The association type has now been created and the edit page is displayed.
-Only the labels can be changed.
+You can only edit the labels.
 :::

 ## Create a 2-way association type